talbii/tal.bi/content/posts/top-five-libc-functions.md

 /* .. */
 ```

 While this difference is *very* subtle, the `calloc` version is actually safer.
-This is because the product `n * sizeof *p` might overflow, and cause less memory than expected to be allocated.
+This is because the product `n * sizeof *p` might overflow, and cause less memory than expected to be allocated. `calloc`, on the other hand, does have a check for this overflow and if detected, no memory will be allocated.
 Maybe this is extremely unlikely to happen today, as `sizeof(size_t) == 8` on many computers, but this bug did happen, at least once: in 2002, for [OpenSSH](https://www.cvedetails.com/cve/CVE-2002-0639/)!

 ## `asprintf` (GNU, BSD)